cozy/cozy-client/docs/react-integration.md

 })
 ```

-Then wrap you React application inside a the CozyProvider component with your newly instance of CozyClient.
+Then wrap you React application inside a CozyProvider component with your newly instance of CozyClient in its props as `client`.

 ```jsx
 function MyCozyApp(props) {